Hibiscus, a natural herbal aphrodisiac

 - Iced tea and hibiscus syrup is a fantastic combination of flavours and colours!

-- Drizzle this hibiscus syrup over a fruit salad and give a floral twist to the traditional food cocktail!
+- Drizzle hibiscus syrup over a fruit salad and give a floral twist to the traditional food cocktail!
 This is a winning dessert if you are entertaining guests because it is easy and impressive!

 - Brush hibiscus syrup over cake layers and pastries.
 You can garnish your panna cotta with hibiscus syrup.